Government of Austria: Meetings

 The government is convened for frequently scheduled meetings.
 When formally convened as such, the government is termed the Council of Ministers (Ministerrat), which is equivalent to the word "cabinet".
 The Chancellor presides over cabinet meetings as first among equals without decisional authority, regardless of his right of proposal concerning the appointment of the government's members by the President.
 The cabinet adopts resolutions in the presence of at least half of its members and, according to the ruling of the Austrian Constitutional Court, unanimously – in particular the introduction of bills to the National Council.
-Each federal minister is also responsible for his or her own ministry, and may be supported by one or more state secretaries, who also participate in the cabinet's meetings.
+Each federal minister is also responsible for their own ministry, and may be supported by one or more state secretaries, who also participate in the cabinet's meetings.
 State secretaries are not considered members of the government, and have no right to vote during cabinet meetings.

 Federal Ministries

 There are currently twelve Federal Ministries that all make up the Austrian cabinet.